Asia: Indian and East Asian religions

-Buddhism has a great following in mainland Southeast Asia and East Asia.
+Buddhism has a great following in Mainland Southeast Asia and East Asia.
 Buddhism is the religion of the majority of the populations of Cambodia (96%), Thailand (95%), Burma (80–89%), Japan (36–96%), Bhutan (75–84%), Sri Lanka (70%), Laos (60–67%) and Mongolia (53–93%).
-Taiwan (35–93%), South Korea (23–50%), Malaysia (19–21%), Nepal (9–11%), Vietnam (10–75%), China (20–50%), North Korea (2–14%), and small communities in India and Bangladesh.
+Taiwan (35–93%), South Korea (23–50%), Malaysia (19–21%), Nepal (9–11%), Vietnam (10–75%), China (20–50%), Singapore (31%), North Korea (2–14%), and small communities in India and Bangladesh.
 The Communist-governed countries of China, Vietnam and North Korea are officially atheist, thus the number of Buddhists and other religious adherents may be under-reported.

 Jainism is found mainly in India and in overseas Indian communities such as the United States and Malaysia.
 Sikhism is found in Northern India and amongst overseas Indian communities in other parts of Asia, especially Southeast Asia.
 Confucianism is found predominantly in mainland China, South Korea, Taiwan and in overseas Chinese populations.
 Taoism is found mainly in mainland China, Taiwan, Malaysia and Singapore.
 In many Chinese communities, Taoism is easily syncretised with Mahayana Buddhism, thus exact religious statistics are difficult to obtain and may be understated or overstated.